alyssa/color-palette/README.md

 * The color palette considers hex, rgb, rgba and english word colors (ex. red, green, blue).
 * All colors are translated to hex just for consistency.
 * This script ignores opacity.
+* generates html file so you can visually see color palette